Siyonova/Siyonova/README.md

 # Hi, I'm Siyona

-Final-year CSE (AI) student @ IIITDM Kancheepuram
+Final-year Computer Science (AI) student at IIITDM Kancheepuram.
-Building AI systems, RAG pipelines & data analytics platforms
+I build products at the intersection of AI, Data, and Automation — from RAG pipelines and analytics dashboards to RL environments and production-ready tools.

-Interested in Data Analytics, AdTech, and AI Engineering roles
+I enjoy solving real business problems using code, data, and fast execution.
 ---
 ##  Open to Opportunities